Category

 We Did a Basement Development Without an Electrical Permit Featured Image

 Finding a basement development completed without an electrical permit has become commonplace in our findings.
-Everything from adding a basement bedroom to a full-blown complete development.
+Everything ranges from adding a basement bedroom to a full-blown complete development.
 Realtors and home inspectors are discovering that this problem is becoming very serious.
-Due to Item 6.1 (g) of the Alberta Real Estate Association residential purchase contract, which states...
+This is due to Item 6.1 (g) of the Alberta Real Estate Association residential purchase...

 Read More